ifellows/salt/salt_website/src/content/docs/getting-started/what-is-salt.md

 SALT turns the BBS from a periodic event into an ongoing process:

-- **Facility-based**: Data is collected by staff already working at existing health facilities — clinics, voluntary counselling and testing centres, and other KP-serving sites.
+- **Facility-based**: Data is collected by staff already working at existing health facilities, clinics, voluntary counselling and testing centres, and other KP-serving sites.
 No dedicated field offices required.
 - **Continuous**: There is no fixed start or end date.
 Participants are enrolled and interviewed as they arrive, and data accumulates over time.
 - **Coupon-based**: Like RDS, each participant receives coupons to recruit members of their network.
 Recruitment chains are tracked, enabling estimation of population-level indicators using established RDS estimators applied to rolling time windows.
-- **Audio-assisted**: The tablet app guides participants through the survey with audio playback in their preferred language (ACASI — Audio Computer-Assisted Self-Interview), reducing literacy requirements and interviewer bias.
+- **Audio-assisted**: The tablet app guides participants through the survey with audio playback in their preferred language (ACASI, Audio Computer-Assisted Self-Interview), reducing literacy requirements and interviewer bias.
 - **Offline-capable**: Tablets store data locally (encrypted with SQLCipher) and sync to the server automatically when connectivity is available.

 ## The SALT software platform